-Following government guidance which was delivered at the end of March, we temporarily paused construction of our manufacturing expansion activity.
-In response to updated guidelines recently shared in the Government’s Roadmap for reopening society and business document, we have begun the process of restarting construction activity.
+Following government guidance which was delivered at the end of March 2020, we temporarily paused construction of our manufacturing expansion activity.
+In response to updated guidelines recently shared in the Government’s Roadmap for reopening society and business document, we begun the process of restarting construction activity.

-We will monitor the restart continuously to ensure that we can continue to implement a phased return of activities in a safe and controlled manner.
+We continuously monitored the restart to ensure a phased return of activities in a safe and controlled manner.

 Safe working environment

 The re-introduction of our main construction activity began on May 18th.
-This activity is returning in phases with health and safety as the primary consideration at all stages.
-This phased re-introduction follows a short period of preparatory works undertaken by our main contractor.
+This activity returned in phases with health and safety as the primary consideration at all stages.
+This phased re-introduction followed a short period of preparatory works undertaken by our main contractor.
 This ensured that social distancing layouts, preparation of areas and additional welfare infrastructure were all in place for the safe reopening of the construction site.

-For the construction activity that will be undertaken on campus, we have worked with our main contractor to implement a wide range of carefully controlled safety measures including social distancing, increased cleaning and other protocols to safeguard the health of all workers on site.
+For the construction activity being undertaken on campus, we have worked with our main contractor to implement a wide range of carefully controlled safety measures including social distancing, the use of facemasks, increased cleaning and other protocols to safeguard the health of all workers on site.